Azrak-Hamway: Products

-For toy collectors, the most significant AHI toy contribution was the Official World Famous Super Monsters toyline, licensed from Universal Studios.
-These toys, released in 1973 (with additional monsters added through 1976) were an effort to capitalize on the Mego Corporation's popular Mad Monster Line.
-The set of 8-inch action figures included: Frankenstein, Dracula, Wolfman, Mummy and the Creature from the Black Lagoon.
+For toy collectors, the most significant AHI toy contribution was the Official World's Famous Super Monsters toyline, licensed from Universal Studios.
+These toys, released in 1973 (with additional monsters added through 1976), were an effort to capitalize on the Mego Corporation's popular Mad Monster line.
+The set of 8-inch action figures included Frankenstein, Dracula, the Wolf Man, the Mummy, and the Creature from the Black Lagoon.
 All except Dracula were officially licensed from Universal Studios.

-The Mego Corporation forced Azrak-Hamway to remove their line "Action Apemen" through injunction, as it was agreed to infringe on Mego's license rights to produce Planet of the Apes figures (Mego outbid AHI on the figure license, even though AHI produced many ancillary Planet of the Apes products).
+The Mego Corporation forced Azrak-Hamway to withdraw its "Action Apemen" line by injunction, on the grounds that it infringed on Mego's licence to produce Planet of the Apes figures (Mego had outbid AHI for the figure license, although AHI continued to produce ancillary Planet of the Apes products).